RobRendell/gTove/README.md

     could include an option of setting the scale.
 * Default "tutorial" scenario which uses some of the advanced features.
 Requires the ability to put text down on the map to explain the features.

-## Permissions

-One thing that I'm unhappy about with the current implementation is the level of access the app currently needs to request from the user.
-In order to work, the app currently has to ask for read access to every file in the user's Drive ("drive.readonly"), even though it only needs to read the files that it itself creates.

-There is a much more appropriate level of access that apps can request ("drive.file"), which is defined as "Per-file access to files created or opened by the app.
-File authorization is granted on a per-user basis and is revoked when the user deauthorizes the app."
-Since the app creates all the files it needs to access, this seems like a perfect fit, and is in fact what the app uses to allow GMs to create and modify files in Drive.

-Unfortunately, the "granted on a per-user basis" piece is the killer... if the GM uploads a map image using the app (and therefore the app created it), and then invites a player to the tabletop to view the map (by getting the app to share the file), the *player's* Drive permissions say they can't see the file, because the player hasn't given the app permission to open this new file that was just shared with them.
-Getting the player to manually grant permission to the app for every map image, monster image and JSON data file is not an acceptable user experience.

 # Objects
 List of data needed for each object type.
 Put them in the order of importance - later ones imply non-essential